Get

 2. It Provides Physical and Mental Stimulation

 In addition to its cooling effects, rain can also provide several physical and mental benefits for dogs.
 For example, playing in the rain can improve your dog’s physical fitness.
-Running and jumping in the rain requires more energy than doing so on dry ground, which can improve your dog’s endurance and muscle tone.
+Running and jumping in the rain may require more effort than doing so on dry ground, which can improve your dog’s endurance and muscle tone.

 Rain can also be a great mental stimulation for dogs.
-The sound of raindrops hitting the ground and the scent of rain can appeal to dogs with a keen sense of smell.
-Additionally, the sensation of raindrops on their fur can be a novel and exciting experience, providing mental stimulation and enrichment.
+The sound of raindrops hitting the ground and scent changes in the air can appeal to dogs with a keen sense of smell.
+Additionally, the sensation of raindrops on their fur can be a novel and exciting experience, especially for water-loving breeds, providing mental stimulation and enrichment.

-3. It Can Be a Sensory Experience for Dogs
+3. It Can Be a Sensory Experience for Some Dogs

 For dogs, rain is a multi-sensory experience.
-The sound of raindrops hitting the ground, the scent of rain, and the sensation of raindrops on their fur can all be very appealing.
+The sound of raindrops hitting the ground, the changes in environmental scents caused by rain, and the sensation of raindrops on their fur can all be interesting or stimulating for some dogs.
 Additionally, the sight of rain can be very stimulating.
+However, some dogs find the experience unpleasant and will do anything to avoid being out in the rain.

 As a pet owner, you can enhance your dog’s sensory experience of rain by providing them with toys and other objects to play with in the rain.
 For example, a ball or frisbee can be a great way to engage your dog in play while providing mental and physical stimulation.